-• The basis for calculation of required audit time is the table in Annex D of IAF MD9:2011.
-When performing a regulatory audit to ISO 13485 and potentially additional other schemes such as Medical Device Directives certification and Canadian Medical
+The basis for calculation of required audit time is the table in Annex D of IAF MD9:2015.
+When performing a regulatory audit to ISO 13485 and potentially additional other schemes such as Medical Device Directives certification and Canadian Medical Device Regulations

-Device Regulations certification, time needs to be added to cover all required clauses.
-Various other criteria may apply for adding or subtracting time which are defined in this CoC.

-- Calculation of time for surveillance and recertification audit time shall follow the standard principles of IAF MD9:2011. - All rules of IAF MD9:2011 apply unless specified differently in this CoC. - It is appropriate to base audit duration on the effective number of personnel of the organization, the complexity of the processes within the organization, the nature and the characteristics of the medical devices included in the scope of the audit and the different technologies that are employed to manufacture and control the medical devices.
+- certification, time needs to be added to cover all required clauses.
+Various other criteria may apply for adding or subtracting time which are defined in this CoC. - Calculation of time for surveillance and recertification audit time shall follow the standard principles of IAF MD9:2015. - All rules of IAF MD9:2015 apply unless specified differently in this CoC. - It is appropriate to base audit duration on the effective number of personnel of the organization, the complexity of the processes within the organization, the nature and the characteristics of the medical devices included in the scope of the audit and the different technologies that are employed to manufacture and control the medical devices.
 The audit duration should then be adjusted based on any significant factors that uniquely apply to the organization to be audited.
-The NB should exercise discretion to ensure that any variation in audit duration does not lead to a compromise on the effectiveness of audits. - Audit duration determinations as specified in this section shall not include the time of "auditors-in-training" or the technical file reviews. - Audit time cannot be reduced by remote auditing techniques such as interactive webbased collaboration; web meetings, teleconferences and/or electronic verification of the client's processes (see IAF MD4). - The duration of any scheduled on site audit as part of the annual visit cycle cannot be less than 1 auditor/day. - The locations identified in the audit plan shall be physically visited at least annually.
-As an exception to this condition, the requirements for Own Brand Labelling (OBL) manufacturers may be set by each Notified Body separately in their quality system.
+The NB should exercise discretion to ensure that any variation in audit duration does not lead to a compromise on the effectiveness of audits. - Audit duration determinations as specified in this section shall not include the time of "auditors-in-training" or the technical file reviews. - Audit time cannot be reduced by remote auditing techniques such as interactive web-based collaboration; web meetings, teleconferences and/or electronic verification of the client's processes (see IAF MD4). - The duration of any scheduled on site audit as part of the annual audit cycle cannot be less than 1 auditor/day (with the exception of small companies in an exclusive OBL situation).

+The locations identified in the audit plan shall be physically visited at least annually.